-Professor Dina Danon's research focuses on the eastern Sephardi diaspora during modern times and draws heavily on previously unexplored Ladino language archival material.
+Dina Danon’s research focuses on the eastern Sephardi diaspora during modern times and draws heavily on previously unexplored Ladino language archival material.
 Danon is particularly interested in social history and how its tools help revise prevailing scholarship not only on the Sephardi world but on Jewish modernity as a whole.
-She is currently completing her first book, entitled The Jews of Ottoman Izmir: A Modern History (forthcoming, Stanford University Press 2020).
-Capturing the voices of both destitute beggars and lay oligarchs, peddlers and guildsmen, housewives and rabbis, the book underscores the centrality of poverty and social class to the community's modern transformations.
-Her work has most recently appeared in the International Journal of Turkish Studies.
-Her second project, which she will develop as a fellow at the Katz Center for Advanced Judaic Studies at the University of Pennsylvania during the 2018-19 academic year, explores the marketplace of matchmaking, marriage, and divorce in the Ottoman Sephardi world.
+Capturing the voices of both destitute beggars and lay oligarchs, peddlers and guildsmen, housewives and rabbis, her first book, The Jews of Ottoman Izmir: A Modern History (Stanford University Press, 2020) was a finalist for the National Jewish Book Award in Sephardic Culture.
+She began work on her second book, which explores the marketplace of matchmaking, marriage, and divorce in the modern Ottoman Sephardi world, as a fellow at the Katz Center for Advanced Judaic Studies at the University of Pennsylvania.
+She is also currently at work on a co-edited volume entitled Longing and Belonging: Jews in the Modern Islamic World.

 - PhD, Stanford University

 - Modern Jewish History